Guillaumecoi/MUCM/README.md

 - High-performance database for large projects (100+ use cases)
 - Complex queries and relationship tracking
 - Transaction support for data integrity
-- CLI-driven workflow (not manually editable)
+- CLI-driven workflow (harder to edit manually)
 - Not easily viewable on GitHub/GitLab web interface

 ### Flexible Workflow